Brighton & Hove

 With thanks to Democratic Society’s Susie Latta, the project has its very own and very stylish website which is generously hosted by DemSoc and will provide news, updates and a bulletin board as well as a first point of contact for Brighton & Hove Speakers’ Corner and its initiatives and events.

-Speakers’ Corner will be making its first appearance at CityCamp 3, a free event spread over three venues and three days from 22 to 24 March “for people who are passionate about our city and want to find new ways of doing things”.
+Speakers’ Corner made its first appearance at CityCamp 3, a free event spread over three venues and three days from 22 to 24 March “for people who are passionate about our city and want to find new ways of doing things”.

-The third annual CityCamp will provide people from every area of life including community groups, digital professionals, council employees and education professionals with an opportunity to share issues, problems, solutions, skills and ideas about how to make the city a better place.
+The third annual CityCamp provided people from every area of life including community groups, digital professionals, council employees and education professionals with an opportunity to share issues, problems, solutions, skills and ideas about how to make the city a better place.

-And at 3.30 pm on the first day, a special Speakers’ Corner is being set up in the Sallis Benney Theatre so that everyone has a chance to express a view on the future of the city – or anything else they want to their fellow citizens to hear.
+On the first day, a special Speakers’ Corner was set up in the Sallis Benney Theatre to give everyone a chance to express a view on the future of the city – or anything else they wanted to their fellow citizens to hear.

 Speakers’ Corner at the Brighton Festival